Minutes of the 156th Meeting of the NATIONAL ADVISORY COUNCIL ON ALCOHOL ABUSE AND ALCOHOLISM

 Extensions for Early Career Scientists Impacted by COVID-19: NIH plans to support early career scientists whose career trajectories have been significantly affected by the pandemic by providing an opportunity for recipients of NIH Fellowship (“F”) and NIH Career Development (“K”) awards who have been impacted by COVID-19 to request no-cost or funded extensions of awards.
 More information may be found in the Notice: Requesting Extensions for Early Career Scientists Whose Career Trajectories Have Been Significantly Impacted by COVID-19: NOT-OD-21-052.

-NIAAA Funding Opportunities: New Funding Opportunity Announcements (FOAs) and Notices of Special Interest (NOSI) issued by NIAAA include:
+NIAAA Funding Opportunities: New Notice of Funding Opportunities (NOFOs) and Notices of Special Interest (NOSI) issued by NIAAA include:

 - Integrative Neuroscience Initiative on Alcoholism (INIA) Consortia, RFA-AA-20-011; RFA-AA-20-012; RFA-AA-20-013;